 When you preorder directly through Lividian.com and the publication date is more than 90 days away, there is no prepayment required.
 You can simply place a preorder through the website and we will contact you VIA EMAIL for your payment information later.
 Please be sure to use a valid email address for your order!

 Please Note: We will attempt to email you up to three times for payment, but you are responsible for paying for your preorder in a timely manner.
-We cannot be responsible for lost emails or collectors who forget to pay for their order.
+Your preorder only holds your copy up until the publication date, and we cannot be responsible for lost emails or collectors who forget to pay for their order.
 All unclaimed preorders will be cancelled after publication at our discretion.

 When the order is ready to be processed and paid for, you will receive an email with this subject line: